Linguistic performance: Slips of the tongue

-errors can occur due to the application of (a) the rule misanalyzing the tense marker causing the rule to apply incorrectly, (b) the rule not being applied when it should or (c) a rule being applied when it should not.
+errors may be due to: (a) the application of a rule misanalyzing the tense marker, which causes the rule to apply incorrectly; (b) a rule not being applied when it should; or (c) a rule being applied when it should not.

 This example from Fromkin (1980) demonstrates a rule misanalyzing the tense marker and for subject-auxiliary inversion to be incorrectly applied.
 The subject-auxiliary inversion is misanalyzed as to which structure it applies, applying without the verb be in the tense as it moves to the C position.
 This causes "do-support" to occur and the verb to lack tense causing the syntactic error.